1. What is Professional Learning Online?

 - If you continue to encounter problems, please contact NWEA Technical Support.

-14. My Learning list is empty; where do I find content?
+14. The Courses list is empty; where do I find content?

-- The course list(s) in My Learning initially displays courses in which you are pre-enrolled.
-All other courses are found in your Courses Catalog.
+- The course list(s) in the Courses list/s initially displays courses in which you are pre-enrolled.
+All other courses are found in your Course Catalog.

-- My Learning lists contain courses relevant to you, including courses that become available based on workshops your district has purchased.
+- Courses lists contain courses relevant to you, including courses that become available based on workshops your district has purchased.

-- If your My Learning list is empty, or no lists are displayed, it usually means something went wrong with your enrollment or district assignment.
+- If your Courses list is empty, or no lists are displayed, it usually means something went wrong with your enrollment or district assignment.
 Please contact NWEA Technical Support.

-15. The Learning Library or My Learning is empty after starting courses; whom do I contact?
+15. The Catalog or Courses list/s is empty after starting courses; whom do I contact?

 - Something went wrong.
 You will need to contact NWEA Technical Support.
 If you see an error message, please include it as well as the exact wording of the error in the support request.